metal3-io/metal3-io.github.io/try-it.md

 assumes that metal3-dev-env is deployed with the environment variable **CAPM3_VERSION** set to **v1alpha3**.
 The v1alpha3 deployment can be done with Ubuntu 18.04 or Centos 8 target host images.
 Please make sure to meet [resource requirements](#11-prerequisites) for successfull deployment:

+The following scripts can be used to provision a cluster, controlplane node and worker node.

 ```sh
 $ ./scripts/provision/cluster.sh